Medically reviewed by Drugs.com. Last updated on May 10, 2020.

-IV: Administer as rapid IV push over 10 seconds; if administered in same IV line as other products, flush with saline before and after administration of sugammadex.
+IV: Administer as rapid IV push over 10 seconds (according to the manufacturer); however, some experts suggest administering slow IV push to reduce incidence of serious adverse events (eg, bradycardia or asystole) (Hunter 2018).
+If administered in same IV line as other products, flush with saline before and after administration of sugammadex.

 Anticoagulants: Sugammadex may enhance the anticoagulant effect of Anticoagulants.
 Monitor therapy

-Contraceptives (Estrogens): Sugammadex may decrease the serum concentration of Contraceptives (Estrogens).
+Estrogen Derivatives (Contraceptive): Sugammadex may decrease the serum concentration of Estrogen Derivatives (Contraceptive).
 Management: Patients receiving any hormonal contraceptive (oral or non-oral) should use an additional, nonhormonal contraceptive method during and for 7 days following sugammadex treatment.
 Consider therapy modification

 Fusidic Acid (Systemic): May diminish the therapeutic effect of Sugammadex.
 Monitor therapy